 Industry benchmarking tool Hootsuite

-Hootsuite’s industry benchmarking tool is especially useful if you’re not sure yet who your competitors are.
-That’s because all you have to do is choose your industry, and the tool does the rest.
+Hootsuite’s user-friendly industry benchmarking tool is especially useful if you’re not sure yet who your competitors are.
+Just choose your industry, and this competitor tracking tool does the rest.

 Industry benchmarking is available for Facebook, Instagram, X, LinkedIn, and TikTok.